-- Talk to your housemates, they can probably relate and might have a few of their own helpful tips - · Personalise your new room, make your accommodation feel comfortable - Keep yourself busy - Join a society or try a new sport, explore the city centre with your new housemates - Eat properly and make sure you are getting enough sleep.
+- · Talk to your housemates.
+They can probably relate and might have a few of their own helpful tips - · Personalise your new room, and make your accommodation feel comfortable - · Keep yourself busy - Join a society or try a new sport; explore the city centre with your new housemates - Eat properly and make sure you are getting enough sleep.
 If you are tired, it can be harder to process your emotions.
-Being unwell can make you feel worse, so it is much better to look after yourself - If you do not want to share your thoughts with your housemates, talk to the Wellbeing Team or reach out to the Global Campus Team, who can offer advice or support.
+Being unwell can make you feel worse, so it is much better to look after yourself - If you do not want to share your thoughts with your housemates, talk to the Wellbeing team at wellbeing@yorksj.ac.uk or reach out to the Global Campus team at globalcampus@yorksj.ac.uk, who can offer advice or support.